guljam/2020FlashPaint/README.md

 It also includes a timelapse feature called Replay mode.
 You can watch the whole process like a movie, you can even go back to a specific point and redraw it.

-I miss the old pixiv chat and drawr, and this is their homage.
+I miss the old pixiv chat and drawr.
+It is a homage to the now lost thing.

 made by [c301](twitter.com/ninanoninini) e-mail: cube4none@gmail.com